truatpasteurdotfr/rozofs/contrib/nagios/README.md

 check_rozofs_storaged.sh
 ------------------------

-This plugin is used to monitor the state of a storage node using the `rozodebug` interface.
+This plugin is used to monitor the state of a storage node using the `rozodiag` interface.
 It gets as mandatory parameter the host of the storage node.

-The plugin pings the storage node and then checks access to the `rozodebug` interface of the `storaged` and each `storio` of the storage node.
+The plugin pings the storage node and then checks access to the `rozodiag` interface of the `storaged` and each `storio` of the storage node.

 The result is **OK** when: